Angular-Wave/angular.ts/README.md

 ![Build status](https://github.com/Angular-Wave/angular.ts/actions/workflows/ci.yml/badge.svg)
 [![stats](https://data.jsdelivr.com/v1/package/npm/@angular-wave/angular.ts/badge?style=rounded)](https://www.jsdelivr.com/package/npm/@angular-wave/angular.ts)

-This project preserves, modernises and expands the original [AngularTS](https://github.com/angular/angular.js) framework.
-AngularTS is "AngularTS: The Good Parts".
+This project preserves, modernises and expands the original [AngularJS](https://angularjs.org/) framework.
+AngularTS is "AngularJS: The Good Parts".
 It takes the three core pillars of the original &ndash; a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adds a reactive change-detection model on top of modern build tooling with strong typechecking of TypeScript.

-The result is a high-performance, buildless, progressive and battle-tested JS framework that stays as close to Web standards as possible.

-With AngularTS, you get a decade-long optimization effort of Angular Team at Google and massive testing suite, required for applications like Google Cloud and Kubernetes, plus:
+With AngularJS, you get a decade-long optimization effort of Angular Team at Google, plus a massive testing suite, required for applications like Google Cloud and Kubernetes.
+AngularTS adds:

-- a fully reactive change-detection model without digests or virtual DOMs.
+- a fully reactive change-detection model without digests or virtual DOMs, like `Vue`
 - access to native DOM APIs at component and directive level (no `JQuery`or `JQLite`)
 - access to native Promises API (no `$q` or `$timetout`)
 - built-in enterprise-level router (`ui-router` ported as `ng-router`)
 - built-in animations (`animate`)
-- new directives, inspired by HTMX
+- new directives, inspired by `HTMX`

+The result is a high-performance, buildless, progressive and battle-tested JS framework that stays as close to Web standards as possible.
 If you write server-rendered web applications for desktop and mobile, and do not wish to leave the comfort of your tech-stack, this is your new secret weapon.

 ### Getting started